Health, Safety & Security Abroad

 You can also refer to the following websites for resources and support:

-When you return: You may benefit from talking with a sexual violence advocate/counselor by calling the UD HELPLINE at (302) 831-1001 or make an appointment with a professional advocate at Student Wellness & Health Promotion for follow-up services.
-If you have initiated a UD sexual misconduct complaint, a professional advocate can advise and accompany you throughout every stage of this process.
+When you return: You may benefit from talking with a victim advocate.
+Contact Student Wellness & Health Promotion at (302) 831-3457.
+If you have initiated a UD sexual misconduct complaint, an advocate can advise and accompany you throughout every stage of this process.

 Conduct Policies